Table of Contents

 Having said that, we use CGO only to an extent where we need to use the native C functions while the rest of the code will be written purely in GO.

-Create PAM Module using CGO and GO
+Steps to create PAM Module using CGO and GO

 I have already written a detailed article on Getting started with CGO Programming Language.
 Here I will try to be very brief about this topic.

-For our article we have two files
+For our article we will create two files for the PAM Module:

 - auth.go : This contains the code to actually authenticate the user